 Accessibility and Affordability

 Healthcare should be easier to navigate and access.
 Further integrations of services and investments in accessible preventative care will protect the wellbeing of Pennsylvanians and save taxpayer dollars.
 Sensible copays and caps on premiums are good for businesses and families alike, and working to ensure families and small businesses have affordable options is critical to our economic stability.
+We must also find affordable quality long-term solutions for our seniors so that every Pennsylvanian can age with dignity.
 I support the creation of a public option for health insurance in Pennsylvania.
 Patients should have a choice in their healthcare options, and the government should get behind these options to make them affordable and high-quality.

 It’s vital that we learn from the COVID-19 pandemic and put plans and resources in place so that our county health departments are ready the next time a crisis hits.
 We must improve our healthcare infrastructure and strengthen supply chain vulnerability so that all demands for medical supplies can be met at the local level.

-I believe that patients should have affordable and informed access to reproductive services.
-Reproductive healthcare decisions should be made by patients with guidance of their health providers, free from government overreach.
-I also believe we should invest in reproductive and sexual health education as well as preventive healthcare.
-Taking a proactive approach to reproductive and sexual health serves to reduce unplanned pregnancy while protecting and expanding reproductive autonomy.
-Additionally, I believe that no one should feel compelled to terminate a pregnancy because they lack the resources needed to raise a child.
-Therefore, we should work to ensure that healthcare, childcare, and other critical services are affordable and accessible to all families.
+I believe that abortion is a personal decision between a woman, her family, her faith and her doctor.
+Given the recent overturn of Roe by SCOTUS it is clear that the states now play a particularly crucial role in protecting access to reproductive healthcare.
+In addition, I also believe we should invest in reproductive and sexual health education as well as preventive healthcare.
+Taking a proactive approach to reproductive and sexual health serves to reduce unplanned pregnancy and abortion while protecting and expanding reproductive autonomy.
+Additionally we must work to ensure that healthcare, childcare, and other critical services are affordable and accessible to all families.